owenjpark/C-Triple-Plus/README.md

 - precedence() - takes in a vector of tokens and finds the token of least precedence -- used by the build() function
 - infixString() - takes in a AST2 pointer and returns a string of contents
 - evaluate() - takes in a AST2 pointer and returns a double of the result
+- runProgram() - uses scrpyt function to evaluate function calls and be able to assign the result to variables if needed

 **_NOTE:_** handles everything S-expression parser does plus ordered comparison, equality/inequality, and logical operators